-The Sugarloaf Activity District will be a connected, yet self-sufficient, activity center consisting of retail, office and a variety of residential types serving as a northern gateway into the City.
+The Sugarloaf Activity District will be a connected, yet self-sufficient, activity center consisting of retail, office and a variety of residential types serving as the northern gateway into the City.

 The Sugarloaf Activity District functions as a mixed-use node of commercial and residential uses with strong connections to the Downtown Core and the wider region.
 This District has experienced great success since the completion of the Sugarloaf Market mixed-use development in 2016.
-There remains the potential for development within the District.
-The large 15 acre parcel at the corner of Main Street (formerly Chattahoochee Drive) and Peachtree Industrial Boulevard is planned to be a mixed-use development with retail, office, and age-restricted apartments.
-A 4.5 acre tract of wooded land at the bend on Main Street will be developed into a New Urbanist townhome community.
+The large 15 acre parcel at the corner of Main Street (formerly Chattahoochee Drive) and Peachtree Industrial Boulevard has become a mixed-use development with retail, office, and age-restricted apartments.
+A 4.5 acre tract of wooded land at the bend on Main Street has developed into a townhome community.

 As an important gateway into the city, future development should be held to high architectural and design standards.
-While not developed as one large Planned Unit Development, the architecture of the area should compliment each other through some common combination of landscaping, materials, color or architectural style.
+While not developed as one large Planned Unit Development, the architecture of the area compliments each other through common combination of landscaping, materials, color or architectural style.
 As the Sugarloaf Activity District continues to develop, traditional town center standards should be prioritized.
 Buildings fronting tree-lined streets with parking-in-the-back are design standards that are essential for future development to fit within the character of the District.
 Though the Sugarloaf Activity District is a node of urbanity within the wider suburban context of Duluth, this District should not been seen as in conflict or competition with the Downtown Core.
-The District should continue to be developed in a way that gives it a unique sense of place, separate from other center of activities within Duluth.
+The District should continue to be developed in a way that gives it a unique sense of place, separate from other centers of activities within Duluth.

-- Promote office or residential development on the undeveloped, triangularshaped property on Peachtree Industrial Boulevard. - Encourage the transition from light industrial uses to commercial/retail/ office uses along Main Street. - Continue the construction of the Main Street Trail. - Enhance crosswalk on Peachtree Industrial Boulevard to better safely connect neighborhoods on the north side of PIB to commercial developments and Main Street trail across the street. - Explore creating a common theme or brand for the area through signage, markers and public art.
+- Promote office or residential development on the undeveloped, triangularshaped property on Peachtree Industrial Boulevard. - Encourage the transition from light industrial uses to commercial/retail/ office uses along Main Street. - Continue the construction of the Main Street Trail. - Enhance crosswalk on Peachtree Industrial Boulevard to better connect neighborhoods on the north side of PIB to commercial developments and Main Street trail across the street. - Explore creating a common theme or brand for the area through signage, markers and public art. - Encourage city-wide community standards for residential and commercial properties within this "gateway" district. - Identify a quality tenant for the previous Sprouts grocery store.